-Merging several companies into a single agency called Signal certainly had its challenges, and that included existing agency values that no longer made sense.
+Merging several companies into a single agency called Signal has certainly had its challenges, including existing agency values that no longer made sense.
 It was time to rip things up and start again.

 In such circumstances, it’s impossible to do too much primary research.
 So, I conducted an all-staff online survey and moderated five workshops based on the survey findings.
 The workshops were attended by people at all levels, across all disciplines, from each of the merged agencies and each of our three offices.
 Through these sessions I heard directly from about 25% of Signal staff.

 Although there was a lot of nostalgia associated with what had been strong agency brands and cultures pre-merger, I was also met with cautious optimism and a constructive attitude.
 Most helpfully, I was left with a good grasp of the common ground on which to build.
 This common ground was briefed into the creative department, turned into conceptual territories, and shared back with groups of various sizes in each office.

 This process resulted in a conscious decision to take an oblique approach to making money.
 Our company values would be the means by which we chased a vibrant culture, not cash.
 This was an important decision.
 We believe that if we get the culture right, we’ll get the work and the client relationships right, and if we get those things right, commercial success will take care of itself.